top of page

 Correspondingly, we (Vadzo) produce embedded cameras based on automotive camera sensors with LED flicker mitigation, which enables your project to eliminate LED flicker.
 This technology provides accurate image processing and stabilization while eliminating LED flicker, making it ideal for automotive cameras.
 With our cameras incorporating LED flicker mitigation technology, you can be sure that no pixel saturation will occur, and your cameras will capture the image without any distortion.
 As a result, it can capture the LED light source every time and acquire high-quality, flicker-free image data.

-Hence, if you have any queries, feel free to Contact Us
+Hence, if you have any queries, feel free to Contact Us.

 Enhance Your Vision: Discover Our Diverse Camera Range!